Which of the following functional groups is commonly found in alc... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Carboxyl group (-COOH), Hydroxyl group (-OH), Amino group (-NH2), and Carbonyl group (C=O).
+Identify the functional groups listed in the problem: amino group (-NH2), carboxyl group (-COOH), hydroxyl group (-OH), and carbonyl group (C=O).

-Recognize that the hydroxyl group (-OH) is the defining feature of alcohols, distinguishing them from other organic compounds.
+Understand the definition of a functional group: a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.

-Compare the functional groups: The carboxyl group (-COOH) is found in carboxylic acids, the amino group (-NH2) is found in amines, and the carbonyl group (C=O) is found in aldehydes and ketones.
+Compare the functional groups with the structure of alcohols: Alcohols are characterized by the presence of the hydroxyl group (-OH).

-Conclude that the hydroxyl group (-OH) is the functional group commonly found in alcohols, as it is responsible for the properties and reactions characteristic of alcohols.
+Conclude that the hydroxyl group (-OH) is the functional group commonly found in alcohols, as it defines the class of alcohols.

 Watch next